 TELUS PureFibre Build

-Beginning in July 2021, TELUS will be working in local neighbourhoods to connect Leduc to the TELUS PureFibre™ network - Canada's #1 internet technology for speed and reliability.
+Since July 2021, TELUS has been working in local neighbourhoods to connect Leduc to the TELUS PureFibre™ network - Canada's #1 internet technology for speed and reliability.

 Please see the map below for current construction status throughout the City of Leduc.
 If you have questions about TELUS PureFibre construction that is underway in your neighbourhood, please email email@example.com or call the CTI Escalation and Information Hotline at 780-914-5891.